Banff vs Canmore • Which Town is Better For Your Vacation?

 Accommodation in Canmore is often slightly better value with larger and more modern rooms.
 Canmore also has a wide variety of properties and more short-term rentals.
 If you’re a family or like to cook your own meals, then there are some great rental options in Canmore.
 Many rentals include a large kitchen, washer and dryer, a living room, and a fireplace.

-There is one disadvantage to many properties, and that is their location.
-Due to strict zoning, most short-term rentals are limited to less desirable locations.
-They’re on a busy street not far from the highway and train tracks, and a fifteen-minute walk or more to downtown, though on a nice summer day, it’s a beautiful walk!
+Many of these properties have one disadvantage in Canmore: their location.
+Due to strict zoning, most short-term rentals are limited to less desirable locations in Cabmore.
+They’re on a busy street not far from the highway and train tracks and a fifteen-minute walk or more to downtown, though on a nice summer day, it’s a beautiful walk!

 In addition, there are a number of great hotels and resort-style properties in Canmore, although there are fewer than in Banff.
-Our absolute favorite is The Malcolm as it’s tucked away enough to avoid the crowds of Downtown Canmore, but still only a 5 minute walk away.
+Our absolute favorite is The Malcolm as it’s tucked away enough to avoid the crowds of Downtown Canmore, but still only a short walk away.

 Festivities